 The ideal hiking pole length creates a 90 degree bend at your elbow when you plant the pole straight down in front of you.
 Simply plant a pole so the shaft is vertical and adjust it until your forearm is parallel to the ground.

 Many poles are adjustable throughout a range, so setting the right length is just a matter of adjusting the locking mechanism.
-Different brands and types have different locking mechanisms, and it’s important that you choose one that’s secure, otherwise your poles will be useless.
+Different brands and types have different locking mechanisms, and it’s important that you choose one that’s secure, otherwise it will slip and your poles will be useless.

-For telescoping poles with two joints / three sections, often they are labeled so that if you set both sections to the desired total length number, the total length will come out right.
-It’s best to use these markings, instead of just adjusting randomly based on pole height, so that the joints are evenly adjusted.
+For telescoping poles with two joints / three sections, often they are labeled so that both joints must be set to the desired length for the total length to be correct.
+It’s best to use these markings so that the joints are evenly adjusted.

 If you’re considering buying a fixed-length pole (see below for more advice), use the manufacturer’s size chart to choose the correct pole length based on your height.
 If you can’t find a chart, use these recommendations from REI:

 |5 ft.
 1 in. – 5 ft.
 7 in.||110cm (43 in.)|

 |5 ft.
 8 in. – 5 ft.
 11 in.||120cm (47 in.)|